 Forza Horizon 5 caters to a lot of demographics when it comes to its racing.
 In one race you could be racing on the highway with your foot to the pedal without much care for handling, while in other races, you will be navigating a twisty track in the dirt that requires a lot more handling and grip than just raw power.

-The way you’d tune your car for one type of race is completely different to how you should tune it for another.
+The way you tune your car for one type of race is completely different from how you tune it for another.

 How to Unlock Tuning

 In order to start tuning your car, you will have to make sure that the appropriate upgrades are installed on your car.
 Several tuning options are only opened when you install a specific upgrade to your car.

 You can find the upgrade menu in the Garage menu under the Upgrades & Tuning menu.
 From there, select the Custom Upgrade option and start installing those upgrades.

 Below will be a list of performance upgrades that will unlock their specific tuning options.
 They are arranged by which upgrade menu you can find them in.

 - Race Brakes – All Brake tuning options

 - Race / Drift / Rally Spring and Dampers – All Alignment, Spring, and Damper tuning options